Later Influences and Interests

 Portraiture has always been an informal aspect of my painting, but in 1982 I wanted to enter for the newly instituted John Player Portrait award.
 At the time entrants had to be 40 or under, so it was my last chance.
 Having recently met the Australian spiritual Guru Barry Long, a man with a warm but formidable persona whose teaching was about inner stillness, I reckoned he’d be a good sitter.
 I spent many weeks on the work, which was indeed shortlisted for the prize and exhibited at the National Portrait Gallery in 1983.
 Some commentators thought I was influenced by Freud, but any similarity of approach has arisen independently.

 Besides ‘Blackberries in August, Muswell Hill’ the 1980 ‘Spirit of London’ exhibition included another work, ‘Gardens, Whitehall Park’, which I had painted in 1979, and which was the first of many I was to paint in the semi-wild garden of my friend Clement Griffith.
-Originally I meant to include Clement in the picture but, after he had posed in the garden for rather long periods, I realised that the artificial stillness imposed on Clement was at variance with the timescale of natural change that I felt in the garden.
+Originally I meant to include Clement in the picture but, after he had posed in the garden for rather long periods, I realised that the artificial stillness imposed on him was at variance with the timescale of natural change that I felt in the garden.
 So I painted over the figure, but, because the painting is acrylic, Clement is still there, hidden under the grass and roses.

 It was subsequently bought from me by a dealer and collector, Michael Dickens (1942 – 2020), who considered the painting was in a contemporary manner not unrelated to Stanley Spencer’s.
 He was also intrigued by the story of the hidden presence of Clement.

 Despite some contrarian opinions, Michael had considerable discernment as well as charm.
-He had been brought up in Bourne End near Cookham, the home of Stanley Spencer, where he became a friend of the painter Nancy Carline as well as an authority, not only on Stanley Spencer, but also on Stanley’s first wife, the painter Hilda Carline, his second wife Patricia Preece, and Preece’s close friend, the artist Dorothy Hepworth.
+He had been brought up in Bourne End near Cookham, the home of Stanley Spencer, and became a friend of the painter Nancy Carline as well as an authority, not only on Stanley Spencer, but also on Stanley’s first wife, the painter Hilda Carline, his second wife Patricia Preece, and Preece’s close friend, the artist Dorothy Hepworth.

 Michael later promoted and curated innovative exhibitions of Dorothy Hepworth’s paintings at the Bloomsbury Workshop, The Court Gallery and The National Theatre in London, revealing ‘A remarkable deception … in her lifetime, Dorothy Hepworth had allowed her paintings and drawings to be sold as the work of her lifelong partner Patricia Preece who “masqueraded” as the artist.
 The two women deceived the Bloomsbury artists but also other notables in the art world such as Augustus John’ (exhibition note by Michael Dickens, Bloomsbury Workshop, 2000).